Animation Domination High-Def: 2015: Shift to FXX

 In 2015, Fox began to shift the original series it had produced through ADHD to its cable networks.
 On December 17, 2014, it was announced that they would encompass a new late-night block on FXX beginning on January 22, 2015, also branded as Animation Domination, with new episodes of Axe Cop, Lucas Bros.
 Moving Co and Stone Quackers joined by reruns of other ADHD series and shorts.
 To promote the new block, previews of the two series were aired at midnight ET on January 1, 2015 as a lead-out for a marathon of The Simpsons, while new episodes of the two series aired following the premiere of the sixth season of Archer on FX on January 8, 2015.

 FX Networks' Chuck Saftler viewed the additions as a complement to their existing animated series, explaining that "based on the successful launch of The Simpsons on FXX, this is the perfect time to expand our animation offerings and make FXX the after hours destination for animated shorts and series."
 Reruns of these new episodes can still potentially air on Fox.
 The FXX adaptation of this block includes an "Everything That Happened This Week" recap that appears in between the first two shows.
 That recap was discontinued in 2016.

 Programming

+Series

+Fox ADHD has a range of collections of series that have a compilation of shorts.
+Some come from these, while others don't and run originally.
+Each of which continues on relating to the media, such as: